MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamworkDeletedTeamChannelMember.md

 # Update-MgBetaTeamworkDeletedTeamChannelMember

 ## SYNOPSIS
-Update the role of a conversationMember in a channel.
+Update the role of a conversationMember in a \nteam.\nor channel.
-This operation is allowed only for channels with a membershipType value of private or shared.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgTeamworkDeletedTeamChannelMember](/powershell/module/Microsoft.Graph.Teams/Update-MgTeamworkDeletedTeamChannelMember?view=graph-powershell-1.0)

 ## SYNTAX